alpaca-honke/prowpt/README.md

 - Make changes to forked repo
 - Make pull request(s) to alpaca-honke/prowpt develop branch

-In the same way, open an issue if you find some problems or have some questions.
+In the same way, open an issue if you find some problems or need more features.

 ## Contact Me
-If you have any problems,
+If there is/are some bugs or other problems,
 - Open an issue if it is about this program.
-- If you don't have a GitHub account, or have other reasons to think you shouldn't open an issue of it, contact me via Twitter DM: [Twitter @alpaca_honke](https://twitter.com/alpaca_honke) , or [Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSdRuzAmGEqDV4RRd-70JKXD0lAHE6xjEp8Qp5-Jfut-ysQMYQ/viewform) (Though it is written in Japanese, you can write in English.) with a note that it is about Prowpt.
+- If you don't have a GitHub account, or have other reasons to think you shouldn't open an issue of it, contact me via Twitter DM: [Twitter @alpaca_honke](https://twitter.com/alpaca_honke) , or [Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSdRuzAmGEqDV4RRd-70JKXD0lAHE6xjEp8Qp5-Jfut-ysQMYQ/viewform) (Though it is written in Japanese, don't translate your writing to Japanese.) with a note that it is about Prowpt.

+**Note: If you have some questions, use [Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSdRuzAmGEqDV4RRd-70JKXD0lAHE6xjEp8Qp5-Jfut-ysQMYQ/viewform).
+Don't use the issues to ask some questions.**

 ## License
 Prowpt is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by  the Free Software Foundation, version 2.0 of the License.